 Therefore we would mark off the purchase of such a knife as a bad buy and dispose it professionally.

 Instead, you should invest a little bit more in your knives, but also in your sharpening materials.
 Because high-quality knives do not have to be expensive.
-Of course you can't get a high-quality knife set for 20 Euro, but there are enough high-quality knives for little money.
+Of course you can't get a high-quality knife set for $20, but there are enough high-quality knives for little money.